-Corporation tax rate increase from April 2023 will result in the return of the small profit rate and main rate of corporation tax.
+Corporation tax rate was due to increase from April 2023 which would have resulted in the return of the small profit rate and main rate of corporation tax.

-Once the corporation tax rate increase takes effect, the applicable corporation tax rates will be 19% and 25%.
+If the corporation tax rate increase took effect, the applicable corporation tax rates would have been 19% and 25%.
 Businesses with profits of £50,000 or below would still only have to pay 19% under small profit rate.

 As a result of the corporation tax rate increase, the full rate of 25% will be applicable to businesses making profits of over £250,000.
 Businesses earning profits between £50,000 to £250,000 will be able to claim marginal relief which was long forgotten about a decade ago.